 - 1. Primary static requirement is currently full against our requirements. - 2.
-We are looking for more Secondary daytime response (from October onwards).
-A longer duration, covering the whole daytime period would be more beneficial.
-As we are trying to avoid a spikey response contracted profile, as to cover the 1 2.5hour period of response provision the ENCC has to procure additional energy to cover the before and after periods which sterilises the benefit of these tenders. - All day response is 24 hours; Daytime is approximately between 07:00 and 23:00 and Overnight is between 23:00 to 07:00. - We are not looking to procure any services that start more than 6 months ahead of the tender month at this moment in time, via the FFR monthly tender round.
-Due to uncertainties in the future markets and the risks that this holds for us, we are aiming to clarify our long term procurement plan over the coming months. - In all our assessments we look to procure contracts that have the most economic benefit against alternative costs and so what was accepted one month may not be the next depending on our forecasts of the alternative costs.
+We are looking for more Secondary daytime response.
+A longer duration, covering the whole daytime period would be more beneficial as opposed to tendering for shorter durations.
+As we are trying to avoid a spikey response contracted profile, as to cover the 1 2.5hour period of response provision the ENCC has to procure additional energy to cover the before and after periods which sterilises the benefit of these tenders. - All day response is 24 hours; Daytime is approximately between 07:00 and 23:00 and overnight is between 23:00 to 07:00. - We are not looking to procure any services that start more than 6 months ahead of the tender month at this moment in time, via the FFR monthly tender round.
+Due to uncertainties in the future markets and the risks that this holds for us, we are aiming to clarify our long term procurement plan over the coming months. - In all our assessments we look to procure contracts that have the most economic benefit against alternative costs and so what was previously accepted may not be optimal in future months, subject to our forecasts of the alternative costs.